Spring Tune-Up: How to Get Your Bike in Shape for Warm Weather Riding

 Either way, after either a few months of inaction or a season’s worth of cold, rain and mud, spring is a great time to get your bike in top condition.

-In Portland, places like Revolver, Veloce Bicycles and West End Bikes are part of a long list of neighborhood shops offering reasonable tune-ups.
-In the Seattle area there are plenty to choose , from Gregg’s Cycles to Alki Bike and Board and Bike Works Community Bike Shop.
+After the virus subsides, you could take your ride to places like places like Revolver, Veloce Bicycles and West End Bikes in Portland.
+In the Seattle area, try Gregg’s Cycles, Alki Bike and Board, and Bike Works Community Bike Shop.

 For those with a little more of the do-it-yourself spirit, a spring bike tune-up is something that’s well within reach.
 Here’s a simple checklist to get you back on the road this spring.